Decision-Aware Conditional GANs for Time Series Data: Experimental Results

 \section{Experimental Results}

-We study two different financial environments.
-The first is a simulated environment, and the second is real, and based on a basket of ETF time series. {\em To avoid ambiguity, in this section we use the phrase ``simulated'' to refer to the simulated ground-truth model, and ``synthetic" to refer to the data generated by the DAT-GAN and other baselines (whether in a simulated or real environment).}
+We study two different environments.
+The first is a simulated environment, and the second is real and based on a basket of ETF time series. {\em To avoid ambiguity, in this section we use the phrase ``simulated'' to refer to the simulated ground-truth model, and ``synthetic" to refer to the data generated by the DAT-CGAN and other baselines (whether in a simulated or real environment).}

-\textbf{Experimental setup.} Assume the risk-preference parameter of the portfolio manager is $\phi = 1$, and with a shrinkage parameter $\tau = 0.01$ for use in estimating the precision matrix (to avoid issues with a degenerate co-variance matrix).

-We use the DAT-GAN simulator with asset returns as underlying data and with the realized utility of the portfolio as the decision related quantity.
-Thus, we also call this a {\em Ret-Utility-GAN}.
-We adopt {\em utility} as the decision related quantity in the loss, using this in addition to data (asset returns).
-The use of utility controls all the decision-related quantities, since it comes at the end of the decision chain.
-We find in our experiments that this provides good fidelity for the synthetic distribution.
-For the conditioning variables for each asset, we use five features: the asset return of the last day and four rolling-average based features, computed by taking the average of asset returns in the past a few days.
+\textbf{Experimental setup.} We study a $K=4$ future steps generation problem.
+Assume the risk-preference parameter of an investor is $\phi = 1$, and with shrinkage parameter $\tau = 0.01$ when estimating the precision matrix (to avoid issues with a degenerate co-variance matrix).
+We use the DAT-CGAN simulator with asset returns as raw data and with the realized utility of the portfolio as the decision-related quantity.
+Thus, we call this the {\em Ret-Utility-GAN}.
+We adopt utility as the decision-related quantity since it comes at the end of the decision chain and controls all the decision-related quantities; in particular, the derivative of this quantity also involves the derivative of earlier quantities, via the chain rule, and thus controls multiple quantities of interest.
+We find in our experiments that this provides good fidelity for the synthetic distribution given different risk preference parameters (See Figure \ref{fig_sim1} and \ref{fig_sim2} in Section \ref{experiment appendix}).
+For the conditioning variables for each asset, we use technical indicators computed via the moving average operator of asset returns in the past few weeks.
+(See Section \ref{conditioning variables appendix}).